Treat Huey: 2015: New partnership, Three ATP titles

-Huey started the year by reaching the Australian Open third round alongside Jonathan Erlich, losing to Feliciano Lopez and Max Mirnyi in straight sets.
+Huey started the year by reaching the Australian Open third round alongside Jonathan Erlich, losing to Feliciano López and Max Mirnyi in straight sets.

-He then reached the semifinals of the 2015 Ecuador Open Quito with new partner Scott Lipsky, losing to Victor Estrella Burgos and João Souza in two tiebreak sets.
+He then reached the semifinals of the 2015 Ecuador Open Quito with new partner Scott Lipsky, losing to Víctor Estrella Burgos and João Souza in two tiebreak sets.
 He then reached the semifinals of the 2015 Memphis Open with Lipsky, losing to Artem Sitak and Donald Young in two tight sets.
 He continued his good run of form at the 2015 Delray Beach International Tennis Championships, reaching the quarterfinals with Lipsky but losing to Raven Klaasen and Leander Paes in straight sets.
 He then lost in the first round of the 2015 Abierto Mexicano Telcel with Lipsky, losing to Ivan Dodig and Marcelo Melo in straight sets.

 He then represented the Philippines at the 2015 Davis Cup partnering Francis Casey Alcantara.
 The defeated Sri Lanka's Sharmal Dissanayake and Dineshkanthan Thangarajah.
 The Philippines went on to win the tie 5–0.

-He went on to play the 2015 Irving Challenger, reaching the quarterfinals with partner Lipsky, losing to Pablo Andujar and Diego Schwartzman in straight sets.
+He went on to play the 2015 Irving Challenger, reaching the quarterfinals with partner Lipsky, losing to Pablo Andújar and Diego Schwartzman in straight sets.
 He then reached the final of the 2015 US Men's Clay Court Championships with Lipsky, losing to Ričardas Berankis and Teymuraz Gabashvili in straight sets.
 He went on to play the 2015 Sarasota Challenger, but he and Lipsky were forced to retire in their quarterfinal match with Hyeon Chung and Divij Sharan leading 7–6(6), 0–1.
 They next played the 2015 BRD Năstase Țiriac Trophy, losing to Colin Fleming and Jonathan Marray in three sets in the quarterfinals.